RNSG: A Range-Aware Graph Index for Efficient Range-Filtered Approximate Nearest Neighbor Search: Experiments

 \textbf{Compared Methods.} We evaluate our RNSG method against 8 representative baselines for RFANN search: (1) iRangeGraph~\cite{xu2024irangegraph}: Integrates segment trees with graph indexes, constructing elemental graphs for multiple ranges and dynamically composing them during query processing (Section~\ref{sec:preliminary}).
 (2) UNIFY~\cite{liang2024unify}: Partitions data by numeric attributes, builds intra-segment graphs, and employs skip lists with edge bitmaps for efficient range pruning (Section~\ref{sec:preliminary}).
-(3) SuperPostfiltering~\cite{engels2024approximate}: A post-filtering approach that pre-builds graph indexes for multiple overlapping ranges and selects the minimal covering range at query time (Section~\ref{sec:preliminary}).
+(3) SuperPostfiltering~\cite{engels2024approximate}, denoted WST in the plots: a post-filtering approach that pre-builds graph indexes for multiple overlapping ranges and selects the minimal covering range at query time (Section~\ref{sec:preliminary}).
 (4) SeRF~\cite{zuo2024serf}: Employs aggressive graph compression to reduce indexing costs while maintaining search performance.
-We use the MaxLeap variant which showed optimal performance in the original paper.
-(5) DSG~\cite{peng2025dynamic}: Designed for dynamic streaming scenarios, it uses rectangle trees for range partitioning and builds upon SeRF with optimized construction efficiency.
+We use the MaxLeap variant reported in the original paper.
+(5) DSG~\cite{peng2025dynamic}: A recent graph method for dynamic RFANN workloads that uses rectangle trees for range partitioning and builds upon SeRF-style compression.
+We include DSG because it is conceptually close and construction-efficient, while noting that it is primarily designed for dynamic rather than static workloads.
 (6) ACORN-$\gamma$~\cite{patel2024acorn}: A predicate-agnostic hybrid ANN search method applicable to arbitrary filters, though less optimized for RFANN queries specifically.
-(7) Faiss~\cite{douze2024faiss}: A widely-used vector database that filters out-of-range data points during retrieval using inverted file indexing with product quantization.
-(8) Milvus~\cite{wang2021milvus}: Employs HNSW indexing with automatic strategy selection among pre-filtering, in-filtering, and post-filtering approaches based on cost estimation (Section~\ref{sec:preliminary}).
+(7) Faiss-IVFPQ~\cite{douze2024faiss}: A widely-used vector database baseline that filters out-of-range data points during retrieval using inverted file indexing with product quantization.
+(8) Milvus-HNSW~\cite{wang2021milvus}: Employs HNSW indexing with automatic strategy selection among pre-filtering, in-filtering, and post-filtering approaches based on cost estimation (Section~\ref{sec:preliminary}).
 Among the evaluated methods, iRangeGraph~\cite{xu2024irangegraph} and UNIFY~\cite{liang2024unify} represent the current state-of-the-art in RFANN search, as established by a recent benchmarking study~\cite{li2025attribute}.
 We also note two recent methods, RangePQ~\cite{zhang2025efficient} and DIGRA~\cite{jiang2025digra}, which are designed for dynamic RFANN scenarios with efficient index updates.
-However, their experiments show that for static RFANN tasks, their query performance is often inferior to representative static methods like iRangeGraph~\cite{xu2024irangegraph} and SuperPostfiltering~\cite{engels2024approximate} in high-dimensional vector search.
-Therefore, we exclude them from our comparisons.
+However, their experiments target update-heavy settings rather than the static RFANN setting studied here, so we exclude them from our comparisons.